-Notice that this is a double minimization: we are finding a string v that minimizes TotalDistance(v,DNA), which is in turn the smallest distance among all choices of starting points s in the DNA sequences.
-That is, we are calculating lems are computationally equivalent.
-Let s be a set of starting positions with consensus score $Score(\mathbf{s},DNA)$ , and let w be the consensus string of the corresponding profile.
+Notice that this is a double minimization: we are finding a string v that minimizes TotalDistance(v, DNA), which is in turn the smallest distance among all choices of starting points s in the DNA sequences.
+That is, we are calculating

+\min \min $d_H(v, \mathbf{s}).$

+all choices of all choices of

+l-mers v starting positions s

+Despite the fact that the Median String problem is a minimization problem and the Motif Finding problem is a maximization problem, the two problems are computationally equivalent.
+Let s be a set of starting positions with consensus score Score(s, DNA), and let w be the consensus string of the corresponding profile.
 Then

-$egin{array}{lll} & \min & \min & d_H(v,\mathbf{s}). \ & \text{all choices of} & & \text{all choices of} \ & l\text{-mers } v & & \text{starting positions s} \ \end{array}$

-Despite the fact that the Median String problem is a minimization problem and the Motif Finding problem is a maximization problem, the two prob-